Written by: Captain Jim Klopfer

 Sharks will also be found near the schools of bait and mackerel.
 They are the perfect size for light tackle sport, averaging 10 to 30-pounds.
 Blacktip and Bonnethead sharks are most common.
 The best way to catch one is to land a Spanish mackerel, fillet it, then float half a fillet out near schools of bait and mackerel.
 The predatory sharks will hover at the edge of these schools looking to pick off stragglers.

 In conclusion, anglers seeking some great fishing will find it fishing Sarasota, Florida in the fall!
+Check out this Sarasota Fishing Charter to book a trip!

 This article was contributed by an ANGLR Expert